-TWO TO SEVEN DAYS FOLLOWING SURGERY
+FOUR TO TEN DAYS FOLLOWING SURGERY

 During this time you will progress with each day that passes.
-Ease into your daily activi ties.
-You will receive clearance to begin driving or return to work at your post-operative visit, or within: days.
+Ease into your daily activities.
+You will receive clearance to begin driving or return to work at your post operative visit, or within: \\\\\ days.

 Your post-operative visit is scheduled for:

 - Continue to cleanse wounds as directed; you may shower.
 Take a warm, not hot shower.
 Do not take a bath.
 Limit your shower to 10 minutes.
 Do not remove any steri-strips.
 Do not rub your incisions.
 Apply a fragrance free moisturizer to breast and surrounding skin, however not on your incisions. - Take antibiotic medications and supplements as directed.
 Take pain medication and muscle relaxants only as needed.
-You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen.

-- Wear your bra around the clock. - Do not resume any exercise other than regular walking.
-Walking is essential every day to prevent the formation of blood clots. - Maintain a healthy diet.
+You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Continue your breast massage.
+Wear your bra or support garment as directed. - Maintain daily walking.
+Walking is essential every day to prevent the formation of blood clots.
+In addition, you may begin stretching and range of motion exercises. - Maintain a healthy diet.
 Do not smoke.
 Do not consume alcohol.

-ONE to FOUR WEEKS FOLLOWING SURGERY
+TWO to FOUR WEEKS FOLLOWING SURGERY